P. R. Sreejesh

 Parattu Raveendran Sreejesh (born 8 May 1988) is an Indian field hockey coach and former player.
-He was the captain of the national team and played as a goalkeeper.
-Since 2024, he is the head coach of the India men's national U-21 team.
-He is also the coach of Delhi SG Pipers in Hockey India League.
-He is regarded as one of the greatest goal keepers in the history of field hockey.
-Sreejesh played a vital role in the Indian national team's bronze medal wins at the 2020 and 2024 Summer Olympics.
-He won the best male goalkeeper award at the FIH Awards in 2020, 2022, and 2024.
-He was part of the teams that clinched gold medals at the 2014 and 2022 Asian Games, and secured a bronze medal at the 2018 edition.
-He also contributed to India's silver medal finishes at the 2014 and 2022 Commonwealth Games.
-In recognition of his contributions to Indian sports, he was awarded the Padma Shri, India's fourth-highest civilian honor in 2017, and the Padma Bhushan, India’s third-highest civilian honor in 2025.
+He captained the India national field hockey team and was a member of the squads that won bronze medals at the 2020 and 2024 Olympic Games.
+He received the FIH Men's Goalkeeper of the Year award in 2020, 2022, and 2024.
+Sreejesh was honoured with the Arjuna Award in 2015, Padma Shri in 2017, Khel Ratna in 2021, and Padma Bhushan in 2025 for his contributions to Indian field hockey.
+He served as the head coach of the Indian men's U21 team and Delhi SG Pipers in the Hockey India League.
+As head coach he guided the Indian team to win bronze at the 2025 FIH Junior World Cup in Tamilnadu.

 Early life

 Sreejesh was born 8 May 1988, in Kizhakkambalam, a suburb of Kochi in the state of Kerala, to P. V. Raveendran and Usha, a family of farmers.
-He completed his primary education in St. Antony's Lower Primary School in Kizhakkambalam and he studied until the sixth standard in St. Joseph's High School in Kizhakkambalam.
+He completed his primary education in St. Antony's Lower Primary School in Kizhakkambalam.
+He studied until the sixth standard in St. Joseph's High School in Kizhakkambalam.
 His brother Sreejith lives in Canada.

-As a kid, he trained as a sprinter, before moving on to long jump and volleyball.
+As a child, he trained as a sprinter, before moving on to long jump and volleyball.
 At 12, he joined the G. V. Raja Sports School in Thiruvananthapuram.
 This was where his coach suggested that he take up goalkeeping.
 He became a professional after he was picked by hockey coach Jayakumar at the school, following which he played at the school before playing at the Nehru Cup.
 He completed his graduation in History from Sree Narayana College, Chempazhanthy, Kerala.